Javascript is not enabled.

 Photo Collage: AARP; (Source: Hyperwear (2); Getty Images)

-Fall can be a lovely time to hit the refresh button – and that can include your exercise routine.
-One way to spice up your workout: weighted vests.
+Heading into the New Year can be a lovely time to start thinking about hitting the refresh button — and that can include your exercise routine.
+One way to spice up your workout: a weighted vest.

 Here’s everything you need to know about weighted vests, including who should and should not use them.
 And as with any new exercise older adults are interested in trying, it’s important to talk to a doctor first to make sure it’s a good fit, recommends the National Institute on Aging (NIA).

-What are the benefits of a weighted vest for 50+ adults?
+What are the benefits of a weighted vest for adults 50-plus

 Muscle power.
-Roger Fielding, Ph.D., an expert in exercise physiology at Tufts University, who has studied the issue, says weighted vests are “a very effective way” of maintaining and building muscle strength in older people.
-They offer the same benefits as lifting weights, says Fielding, but a lot of people might find them more accessible.
+Roger Fielding, an expert in exercise physiology at the USDA Human Nutrition Research Center on Aging at Tufts University, who has studied the issue, says weighted vests are “a very effective way” of maintaining and building muscle strength in older people.

 What should you look for when buying a weighted vest?

-The softness of the fabric is also important for a weighted vest, Austin says, because if you’re going to wear it during the hot summer months, it might be touching skin and you don’t want a scratchy feel.
+The softness of the fabric is also important for a weighted vest, Austin says, because if you’re going to wear it during the hot summer months, it might be touching skin and you don’t want a scratchy feel, she told AARP back in 2024.
 “You do want to have the flexibility of wearing it with everything you own.”

 What should you do while wearing your vest?